End-to-End User Flow: DRAGEN Analysis

 ) in upper right corner of the ICA environment page to update the status.

 Click on the run to view more information about it.
-The various tabs under a given run provide additonal context regarding the status of the completed run.
+The various tabs under a given run provide additional context regarding the status of the completed run.

-If you encounter a failed run, you can find more information in the Projects > your_project > Flow > Analyses > your_analysis > Details tab and on the execution report tab.
+If you encounter a failed run, you can find more information in the Projects > your_project > Flow > Analyses > your_analysis > Details tab and on the Nextflow execution tab.

 Viewing DRAGEN analysis output

-DRAGEN analysis output folders are found on the project's Data page, along with all other data loaded to the project (such as assets from a linked entitled bundle).
-Output analysis will be grouped into folders, so users can click through the folder structure to explore outputs.
+DRAGEN analysis output folders are found on the Projects > your_project > Data page, along with all other data loaded to the project (such as assets from a linked entitled bundle).
+Output analysis will be grouped into folders, so you can click through the folder structure to explore outputs.

 Related Resources